misc0110/pdf-webslides/README.md

 # PDF Web Slides

 This tool allows converting PDF presentation slides to a self-contained HTML5 file.
-The resulting HTML5 file also contains a presentation mode which mimicks the functionality of [pdfpc](https://github.com/pdfpc/pdfpc).
+The resulting HTML5 file also contains a presentation mode which mimics the functionality of [pdfpc](https://github.com/pdfpc/pdfpc).

 ![PDF Web Slides in presentation mode](screenshot.png) *Presentation mode (left) with a preview of the next slides and a timer which either counts up or down, and the presentation view (right)*